Roy Conacher: Personal life

 During his final four seasons in the NHL, Conacher lived in Midland, Ontario.
 He remained in the community with his wife Fran and children Roy Jr., Mark and Candace.
 Keeping active in hockey, he coached Midland's junior C team to a provincial championship and regularly played with oldtimers teams.
 Conacher later moved to Victoria, British Columbia where, after an eight-year battle with cancer, he died in 1984.
+He was buried at Mount Pleasant Cemetery, Toronto.

 Roy was one of several members of the Conacher family to play in the NHL.
 Three of his nephews, Pete and Brian Conacher, and Murray Henderson all followed.
 Cory Conacher is also a distant relative of his.
 Roy was relatively anonymous compared to his more famous brothers Lionel and Charlie, and was often referred to as the "forgotten Conacher".
 Roy's career was recognized by the Hockey Hall of Fame in 1998 when he was posthumously inducted by the veterans committee.
 He joined Charlie (1961) and Lionel (1994) as the only trio of brothers to be so honoured.
-Lionel Conacher, Jr. was a CFL football player.
+Lionel Conacher Jr. was a CFL football player.